How To Reduce Dust In Car Interior? (THE GUIDE)

 Turn On Recirculation Through Dirty Areas

-Another thing that’s extremely important for all of you that live by dirt roads is to turn on the recirculation button on your air conditioning system.
+Another thing that’s extremely important for all of you who live by dirt roads is to turn on the recirculation button on your air conditioning system.
 Some older cars didn’t have that option, but nowadays, all cars have it.

-Even though the cabin filter should block all the dust, if you don’t use the recirculation option when passing through dusty areas, the cabin filter will get saturated, and may even pass some dust inside the vehicle.
+Even though the cabin filter should block all the dust, if you don’t use the recirculation option when passing through dusty areas, the cabin filter will get saturated and may even pass some dust inside the vehicle.

 However, make sure not to use it all the time.
-It has a purpose, and should only be used when it’s needed.
+It has a purpose and should only be used when it’s needed.
 In the end, you need fresh air to come into your car, not the one you breathe all the time.

 I have already written an article about keeping a car interior clean on a dirty road, so make sure to check it out.